redhat-cop/network.base/README.md

         local: "~/backup/network"
 ```

-#### Read provided resources host vars from remote repository and deploy changes to running-config.
+#### Read provided resources host vars from a remote repository and deploy changes to running-config.
 ```yaml
 run.yml
 ---